-Fatal Four Hazards In Construction Safety Toolbox Talk
+Fatal Four Hazards In Construction Toolbox Talk

-If you are using a ladder on a construction site make sure you are using the correct ladder for the job.
+If you are using a ladder on a construction site, make sure you are using the correct ladder for the job.
 Always use a ladder on flat, level ground.
 Do not overload the ladder, and make sure to face the ladder when climbing and maintain 3 points of contact at all times.
-Some ways to prevent falls include:

 - 1. Struck by falling objects- These injuries can encompass everything from tools and materials being knocked off unprotected edges to a suspended load on a crane coming loose.

 - 2. Struck by flying objects- this can include being struck by an accidental nail gun discharge, thrown tolls or debris, or the tip flying off a saw blade.

 - 3. Struck by swinging objects- These injuries are caused by swinging objects and usually occur when materials are being moved and something causes the load to sway.
 Can also happen when a worker is inside the swing radius of a heavy piece of machinery.

 - 4. Struck by rolling objects- Injuries caused by rolling objects usually involves a worker being struck by a vehicle or heavy piece of machinery while it is in motion.
 This can also include any object that rolls, moves, or slides on the same level as the worker.

 To prevent struck-by incidents, workers should do the following:

 Caught-in/between hazards are when a worker is caught, stuck, or crushed from materials, equipment, or a collapsing structure.

 Some examples of being caught in or in between are getting your hand caught in a moving part of the equipment, being buried by trench cave-ins, and getting pinned between a wall and a piece of heavy equipment.
 These accidents are similar to struck-by incidents with the main difference being that these accidents are a result of crushing injuries, not the initial impact as they are with struck-by accidents.